GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 #### `max_age`

-Specify the time after which unsent reports are to be dropped (seconds).
+The `max_age` property specifies the time in seconds after which unsent reports are to be dropped (seconds).
 The browser doesn't send the reports right away.
-Instead, it transmits them out-of-band whenever there aren't any other higher priority tasks. `max_age` prevents the browser from sending reports that are too stale to be useful.
+Instead, it transmits them out-of-band whenever there aren't any other higher priority tasks.
+The `max_age` prevents the browser from sending reports that are too stale to be useful.
 For example, `max_age: 86400` means that reports older than 24 hours will not be sent.

 #### `endpoints`

-Specify the URLs of one or more reporting endpoints.
+The `endpoints` property specifies the URLs of one or more reporting endpoints.
 The endpoint must accept CORS if it's hosted on a different origin.
 The browser will send reports with a Content-Type of `application/reports+json`.

 An example payload looks like this: